Hip FractureSkip to the navigation

 - Get your eyes checked on a regular basis.

 - Exercise to help keep your strength and balance.

-- Take medicines only as directed and periodically review your medicines with your primary care doctor, especially if you have more than one doctor.
+- Take medicines as directed.
+And from time to time, ask your primary care doctor to review your medicines.
 Some medicines, such as sleeping pills or pain relievers, can increase your risk of falling.

 Frequently Asked Questions